 Stand compact discs and records on edge, never flat, on a layer of crushed paper.
 Support at both ends with large, hardcover books or several pieces of cardboard cut to fit.
 Top with another layer of crushed paper.
 Identify contents on the outside of the box and mark, “FRAGILE.”

 Family photographs, videos, slides and negatives should be packed in separate cartons rather than being combined with other household items.
-(Note: watch these when moving to very hot or humid climates by making sure the storage area protects items from the elements.)
+(Note: take care when moving to very hot or humid climates by making sure the storage area protects these items from the elements.)